CCLINC is a shared catalog with more than a million learning resources. Students at CCC&TI can request books from other community college

 LRC Policies Regarding NWAHEC Interlibrary Loans

-- Students may request book and/or journal article (photocopy) loans.
+- Faculty may request book, journal articles or audiovisual loans.

 - If the requested material is available, the LRC librarian or circulation assistant will complete the NWAHEC loan request online.